ibm-cloud-docs/vpc/ppnlb-create.md

    * **Subnet**: Choose a subnet.
    * From the list of servers, select the servers that you want to attach to the back-end pool.
 Ensure that you specify valid values for each server port.

-      You can attach up to 50 virtual server instances to a back-end pool.
+      You can attach up to 50 virtual server instances to a back-end pool, though your Private Path load balancer provides regional availability and is resilient to zone failure even if a single subnet is selected.
       {: note}

+You do not need to create multiple Private Path load balancers or specify more than a single subnet to ensure resiliency to zone failure.
+Your subnet selection only impacts the IP-addresses associated with the load balancer.

 1. In the Front-end listeners section, click **Create listener +**, specify the following information, then click **Create**.
 You can create one or more listeners.
    * **Default back-end pool** - The default back-end pool to which this listener forwards traffic.